thehamiltonlab/thehamiltonlab.github.io/research/index.md

 *- Jay Savage, evolutionary biologist*

-### **Overview**
+### Overview
 Understanding how Earth's diversity has been shaped by evolution is one of the key objectives in biological research, and a compelling mechanism for engaging and educating the public.
-My research is driven by three major questions: 1) What are the relationships within the arthropod Tree of Life?; 2) How has evolution produced such an astonishing array of form and function?; and 3) Why are particular lineages more diverse than others?.
+My research is driven by three major questions:
+1) What are the relationships within the arthropod Tree of Life?
+2) How has evolution produced such an astonishing array of form and function?
+3) Why are particular lineages more diverse than others?

 **Topics of interest to our lab group:**
 1. Spider and Bombycoidea moth systematics